jmbealer/my-knowledge-base/C268-spreadsheets.md

-        pmt = the amount of the payment =PV(C11/12,C12,C10) fv - calc the future value of an investment (accounting for compound interest). effect - calc the annual percentage rate for an interest rate.
+        pmt = the amount of the payment =PV(C11/12,C12,C10) fv - calc the future value of an investment (accounting for compound interest).
+    =FV(rate, nper, pmt)
+        rate = interest rate
+        nper = number of payments to be made to pay off the loan pmt = the amount of the payment =FV(C11/12,C12,C10) effect - calc the annual percentage rate for an interest rate.
     =EFFECT(nominal_rate, npery)
         nominal_rate = the nominal interest rate.